Reuven Yaron: Life in Israel

 In 1943, following 16 days of travel, Yaron arrived in Palestine.
 Upon his arrival, he Hebraized his name and surname.
 His father, mother, grandfather Antun, grandmother Anka and aunt Ljubica would all be killed in the Holocaust.
 He was adopted by Avraam and Lina Avni and accepted into the Sha'ar HaAmakim Kibbutz.
 His music talent soon became evident, inherited from his mother, who played piano, and uncle, who was a singer at the Croatian National Theatre in Zagreb.
 Yaron took lessons at the Tel Aviv Conservatorium.
 There he studied under the mentorship of one of the most prominent Israeli composers, Mordechai Seter.
 At the age of 15 he conducted a choir.
 In March 1956, the "Rinat Choir," which he conducted, won first prize at an international festival in Paris, a competition in which 16 countries participated.
 The choir sang Yaron's song.

-In 1956 was killed while fighting as a soldier in the Suez War.
-He was buried at the cemetery on Sha'ar HaAmakim.
+In 1956, he was killed while fighting as a soldier in the Suez War.
+He was buried in the cemetery on Sha'ar HaAmakim.